Skip to main content

 The critical rule: the pro-rata rule.
 If you have existing Traditional IRA balances from prior years, the IRS treats all your IRAs as one pool when calculating conversion taxes.
 So a backdoor Roth only works cleanly if you have zero Traditional IRA balances.
 If you have old SEP-IRA or rollover IRA balances, those need to be eliminated first (typically through rollover into your 401(k) if the plan allows).

-Once the account structure is clean, backdoor Roth conversion is straightforward and should be executed every year.
+Once the account structure is clean, backdoor Roth conversion is simple and should be executed every year.

 Many physicians brush past the HSA (Health Savings Account) as a modest benefit.
 That's a mistake.
 The HSA is the most tax-advantaged account available.
 Contributions are tax-deductible, growth is tax-free, and withdrawals for qualified medical expenses are tax-free.
 No other account offers that triple-tax-advantage.